Found 29 results for your search.

 The phrase ‘White Australia Policy’ appears in William Lane’s Boomerang newspaper in Brisbane.

-Cyclone Mahina passes over Bathurst Bay, Capy York, far north Queensland, and kills 12 white men and more than 100 Aboriginal people who were working on pearl luggers.
+Cyclone Mahina passes over Bathurst Bay, Cape York, far north Queensland, destroys more than 70 pearl luggers and kills 12 white men and more than 300 Torres Strait Islander people who were working on them.
 The novel The Devil’s Eye by Ian Townsend details the devastation which was “greater than Hurricane Katrina”.
+The storm remains the biggest natural disaster in Australian history.

 The government introduces the white Australia policy, trying to ban all non-Caucasian people from entering the country.